 Q: What should I do if I wish to return to the U.S.?

+The U.S. Embassy in Hanoi and Consulate General in Ho Chi Minh City do not currently have plans to arrange charter flights back to the United States.
 Commercial flights are still available and U.S. citizens are advised to book commercial flights as soon as possible.
 We understand current airfares may be expensive and that flights may be cancelled with short notice.
-Nonetheless, U.S. citizens who wish to return home should immediately make use of these options, or be prepared to remain abroad indefinitely, as stated in the U.S. Department of State’s recent Global Level 4 Health Advisory.
+Nonetheless, U.S. citizens who wish to return home should make use of available commercial flight options.
 Check our Airline Departure Information page for the latest information we have regarding airlines that continue to serve international destinations from Vietnam.
-The U.S. Embassy in Hanoi and Consulate General in Ho Chi Minh City do not currently have plans to arrange charter flights back to the United States.

 Q: What if I have no money to return to the U.S.?

 If you are a U.S. citizen and want to return to the United States, but have no funds, we urge you to contact family and friends in the United States who may be able to help.
 If you are destitute, you may be able to apply for a repatriation loan from the U.S. government to return to the United States.
 Please complete an inquiry form here.

 A consular officer will review your situation and determine if you are qualified for the loan.
 Please be advised that we must contact your friends and relatives to confirm your eligibility.

 If you are eligible for the loan, your passport will be limited and will only be valid for direct return travel to the United States.
 You will not be eligible for a new U.S. passport until you repay your loan.